dave1010/clipea/README.md

 ## Cost

-As a very rough example, using the default GPT-3, 100 Clipea queries to OpenAI cost $0.02.
+As a very rough example, using the default GPT-3.5, 100 Clipea queries to OpenAI cost $0.02.
 Set a quota and keep an eye on costs to make sure.

+## Licence

+MIT License

+Copyright (c) 2023 Dave Hulbert